 The list of cabbage benefits can go on and on.
 So here is the bottom line you need to remember:

 - As it is easy on the digestive system, it is a good veggie to be had when your system is in a weak mode.
 Avoid eating it raw if you have a digestion problem.
-Best is to blend it in your soup.
+The best is to blend it in your soup.

 - It is wonderful to know that this nature’s bounty is pocket-friendly and is immensely good for health.
 It is proven.